BrenzingerLuca/AI-for-Industry-Challenge/docs/residual-offset-correction.md

 These cropped images are then further augmented using smaller random crops and slight rotations.
 This encourages the model to focus on the plug-to-port alignment rather than on the gripper itself.
 At the same time, the augmentation provides additional training data.

-## Why it's needed at all

-Neither policy's port-pose estimate is perfect: the qualification round's triangulation has its own noise, and FlowState's placement in phase 1 is good but not exact.
-Rather than trying to eliminate that error at the source, this model estimates it directly from the cameras and folds a correction into the approach pose before the spiral search — cheaper to train than to chase perfect calibration.

 ## Model Architecture